 The pupil premium is additional funding given to schools to help raise the attainment of disadvantaged pupils.

 The Harvey is committed to ensuring that children from disadvantaged backgrounds continue to gain good access to the school and in addition to its work on re-design of the entrance test, the school offers taster days and masterclasses for local primary school children from all social backgrounds and employs a uniform code which keeps costs as low as possible.
 The school also offers assistance where appropriate for families to subsidise the cost of trips to ensure fair access for all.
-Once admitted to the school, pupils from disadvantaged backgrounds perform well as is highlighted in our pupil premium report to parents which is shown below.
+Once admitted to the school, pupils from disadvantaged backgrounds perform well as is highlighted in our pupil premium strategy statement which is shown below.

 The School publishes a regularly-reviewed Pupil Premium Strategy Statement on the use of pupil premium funding.
 Read the Pupil Premium Strategy Statement